romana/vpc-router/README.md

 * `-m configfile` tells vpc-router to take config changes from a specified route spec file.
 * `-f` specifies the name of the route spec config file.
 * `-r` specifies the AWS region to which vpc-router should connect.
+Note: This can be omitted if vpc-router is run on an instance in the region.
 * `-v` specifies the VPC for which vpc-router should perform route updates.
+Note: This can be omitted if vpc-router is run on an instance within the VPC.

 In 'configfile' mode the `-f` option must be used to specify the route spec config file.
 It must exist when the server is started.
 The server then